Israel Pellew: Trafalgar campaign

-The French admiral's sword was eventually given to Admiral Collingwood after the battle and he retained it much to Pellew's disgust.
+Villenueve's sword was eventually given to Admiral Collingwood after the battle and he retained it much to Pellew's disgust.
 Pellew was also greatly irked following the battle by the shadow of his brother, which appeared when the boarding party arrived on the deck of the Bucentaure.
-Marine captain James Atcherly boarded the ship and encountered Admiral Villeneuve, who asked for the identity of his captor.
-Atcherly replied that it was Captain Pellew, whereupon Villeneuve pronounced "It is a satisfaction to me that it is to so fortunate an officer as Sir Edward Pellew that I have surrendered".
+Its leader, Marine Captain James Atcherly, boarded the ship and encountered Villeneuve, who asked for the identity of his captor.
+Atcherly replied that it was Pellew, whereupon Villeneuve pronounced "It is a satisfaction to me that it is to so fortunate an officer as Sir Edward Pellew that I have surrendered".
 The greatly embarrassed Atcherly corrected his mistake, to which Villeneuve shouted "His brother?
 What are there two of them?
 Helas!"

-Although the Conqueror's sails and rigging suffered considerable damage, she suffered only three dead and nine wounded despite being in the thick of battle, and returned to Gibraltar largely unharmed by the large storm which followed the action, and was even able to help some more crippled ships back to port.
-After Trafalgar the Conqueror helped continue to blockade Cádiz and then, in 1807, was in the squadron sent to secure the Portuguese fleet and royal family.
-She remained off the Portuguese coast during much of 1808, eventually returning home after the surrender of Siniavin's Russian squadron in the Tagus.
+Although Conqueror's sails and rigging suffered considerable damage, she suffered only three killed and nine wounded despite being in the thick of battle, and returned to Gibraltar largely unharmed by the large storm which followed the action, and was even able to help some more crippled ships back to port.
+After Trafalgar, Conqueror helped continue to blockade Cádiz and then, in 1807, was in the squadron sent to assist the transfer of the Portuguese court to Brazil.
+She remained off the Portuguese coast during much of 1808, eventually returning home after a Russian squadron under Dmitry Senyavin based in the Tagus agreed to be escorted to England.
 Pellew then left her and was appointed to superintend the payment of ships in the Medway.